setrar/DigitalSystems/README.md

 1. **Warning:** plagiarism is not tolerated; please do not copy-paste others' work (not even ChatGPT's work) without proper citation and credit.
    Do not think that plagiarism can be smart enough to remain undetected.
    Your source code and your reports for the final project **must** be your **personal and original** work.

-   Do the work yourself (typing, thinking, testing...), it is much more beneficial than letting somebody else do it on your behalf.
+1. Do the work yourself (typing, thinking, testing...).
+   It is much more beneficial than letting somebody else do it on your behalf.
-   Of course, you can exchange ideas with others during the labs, it is even strongly advised, helping others or asking others for help is highly beneficial.
+   Of course, you can exchange ideas with others during the labs.
+   It is even strongly advised.
+   Helping others or asking others for help is highly beneficial.

 1. There is a [FAQ]; if you don't know what text editor to use, if you encounter problems with the GitLab authentication or the command line, if you prefer working on your personal computer and want to install the tools, please visit the [FAQ].